enternity/afflatus/Book/Network/PhysicalNetwork.md

 	- _Transmission mode_ : defines the way in which the data flows between the two connected devices.
 Transmission modes possible are : `Simplex, Half-Duplex, Full-Duplex.` [Transmission mode](https://www.geeksforgeeks.org/difference-between-simplex-half-duplex-and-full-duplex-transmission-modes/#:~:text=Simplex%20mode%20is%20a%20uni,two%2Dway%20directional%20communication%20simultaneously.)
 2. **Data Link Layer**
 - It is responsible for the `node-to-node` delivery of the message.
 The main function of this layer is to make sure data transfer is `error-free` from one node to another, over the physical layer.
 When a package arrives in a network, it is the responsibility of DDL to transmit it to the Host using its MAC address.
-- Data Link Layer
+- Data Link Layer is divided into two sublayers:
+	- Logical Link Control (LLC)
+	- Media Access Control (MAC)
+- `Package from Network layer -> dived into frames`
 # Different TCP  and UDP protocol
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1MDQ3NTY4NCwtOTYzMzIwOTk4LDE3MD
-cyNTU0MTksLTEzMTU3MTgzNjAsLTE0MDk4NjM2OTldfQ==
+eyJoaXN0b3J5IjpbNTgzMzg3Mzk3LC05NjMzMjA5OTgsMTcwNz
+I1NTQxOSwtMTMxNTcxODM2MCwtMTQwOTg2MzY5OV19
 -->